ProvableHQ/welcome/documentation/leo/03_language.md

 let arr_of_structs: [bar; 2] = [bar { data: 1u8 }, bar { data: 2u8 }];

-// Access the field of a Struct within an Array transition foo(a: [bar; 8]) -> u8 {
+// Access the field of a struct within an array transition foo(a: [bar; 8]) -> u8 {
     return a[0u8].data;
 }

-// Struct that contains an Array struct bat {
+// Struct that contains an array struct bat {
     data: [u8; 8],
 }

-// Record that contains an Array record floo {
+// Record that contains an array record floo {
     owner: address,
     data: [u8; 8],
 }

-// Declare a Mapping that contains an Array value mapping data: address => [bool; 8];
+// Declare a mapping that contains an array value mapping data: address => [bool; 8];

-// Iterate over an Array using a for loop and sum the values within transition sum_with_loop(a: [u64; 4]) -> u64 {
+// Iterate over an array using a for loop and sum the values within transition sum_with_loop(a: [u64; 4]) -> u64 {
     let sum: u64 = 0u64;
     for i: u8 in 0u8..4u8 {